miracuse/miracuse.github.io/docs/classes/scoundrel/roleplay.md

 ---

+### Rogue

+A Scoundrel is someone caught between worlds.
+Hunters, between civilization and nature.
+Spies, between two masters.
+Thieves, between polite society and its cruel underbelly.
+A Scoundrel knows the importance of _seeming_.
+What others call "deceit" they call survival.

+They are not Alchemists, but they dabble in alchemy.
+They are not Mages, but they can perform a few spells.
+They are not Soldiers, but they can hold their own in a fight.
+Above all, a Scoundrel is someone who understands that survival is dependent on adaptability.
+And that no amount alchemic knowledge, arcane might, or martial prowess can keep you safe while you sleep.

+---

 ### Place in Society

 Scoundrels are talented at blending in, but they're outsiders at heart.
 They exist on the outskirts of societies as traveling merchants, foreign emissaries, and criminal elements.
 Their uncertain position gives them the freedom to flaunt social norms, though at the price of always being under suspicion.